 While you may not get noticed kissing your partner in certain cosmopolitan areas of cities such as New Delhi, Mumbai, or Bengaluru, it remains a taboo.
 If caught in such an act of PDA, you may be slapped with an archaic British-era penal code that deals with ‘public obscenity’ and land you in prison.
 So even though social standards vary, to avoid jail-time in India, it is best to avoid kissing in public spaces.
 Other than that, hugging a person of the opposite sex may be frowned upon – especially if you are a man interacting with an Indian girl or woman.
 There’s nothing criminal about hugging, and again social standards vary, but as a safe practice, let locals offer to shake hands or hug.

 Careful with Quoting Media

 In recent times, India has been portrayed as an unfriendly country for women.
 Violence against women is deplorable.
 Period.
 It would be helpful to do some homework to know which are the most unsafe places in the world for women.
 Here is rape statistics by country (based on UNODC data).
 Violence against women is a global problem.
 So when you visit India, take measures to be safe, just as you would elsewhere.
 But, in your interactions with others, drop any bias.
 If you need more on the topic, here’s a perspective by Maria Wirth – Why this focus on ’rapes in India’ by world media?

-Please do not seek value in someone’s misery.
-Though most young fellow travellers whom I come across, sport a diversified view of the places they visit in India, few tourists perhaps continue to seek value in poverty porn.
-They might click and post misery pictures on social media that give rise to questions such as this one – .
-Guard that reputation by requesting fellow travellers to stop this practice.
+Though most young fellow travelers sport a diversified view of the places they visit in India, few tourists perhaps continue to seek value in poverty porn.
+They might click and post misery pictures on social media that give rise to questions such as this one – Why do all foreigners from west, while visiting India, try their best to click the worst part of India?.
+Many Indians frown upon the ‘Slumdog Millionaire’ style portrayal of their country.
+Guard that reputation and request fellow travelers to stop this practice too.